venkdev/meetup-registration-app/README.md

 git clone https://bitbucket.org/K15t/k15t-full-stack-dev-tasks.git
 ```

-Afterwards create a repository in your github account and configure this empty repository as the remote origin:
+Afterwards create a repository in your github or Bitbucket account and configure this empty repository as the remote origin:

 ```
 #!bash